 - This tour of Stonehenge, Bath and the Cotswolds is very similar to the tour we took, covering the major attractions and with entry included to Stonehenge

-- This full day tour focuses on Stonehenge and Bath, giving you lots of time to really explore both these destinations
+- This full day tour focuses on Stonehenge and Bath, giving you lots of time to really explore both these destinations.
+This is a similar version of that tour to consider.

 - This tour includes Stonehenge, Bath, Windsor Castle and Lacock, and includes a pub lunch too!